-Hurricane Sam swirls over the Atlantic, while Tropical Storm Victor forecast to form soon
+Hurricane Sam swirls over the Atlantic, while Tropical Storm Victor is forecast to form soon

 Meteorologists are also tracking two more systems, including a newly formed tropical depression off the coast of Africa that is predicted to soon become Tropical Storm Victor.

 Despite being barely two weeks past the historical peak of hurricane season, the Atlantic will soon run out of names from the World Meteorological Organization’s storm naming list.
-Only two names — Victor and Wanda — remain before a first of its kind “supplemental” naming list is used.
+Only two names — Victor and Wanda — remain before a “supplemental” naming list is used.

-Last year featured the busiest Atlantic hurricane season on record, during which an unprecedented thirty named storms formed.
-For only the second time in history, the Greek alphabet was utilized when we ran out of “conventional” hurricane names, but some storms, like Eta and Iota, proved severe enough that their names would have had to be retired.
-Rather than face the awkwardness of striking letters from a list, the World Meteorological Organization opted to develop an extra bank of names.
+Last year featured the busiest Atlantic hurricane season on record, during which an unprecedented 30 named storms formed.
+For only the second time in history, the Greek alphabet was utilized when we ran out of “conventional” hurricane names.
+Starting this hurricane season, the World Meteorological Organization opted to develop an extra bank of names in place of Greek letters.

 As it stands, the likelihood of a continued stretch of busy activity means we’ll inevitably dip into the first-of-its-kind naming list in the not-too-distant future.